Articles - Coastal Walk - Isle of Arran

 From the Chocolate Shop, she had crossed the shore road to sit and savour her sweets at a picnic table set in a well-tended area of grass and flowerbeds overlooking Brodick Bay.

 Behind her, passing cars carried bags of golf clubs, mountain bikes, canoes or surfboards.
-There was activity on the putting green, crazy golf course and bouncy castle.
+There was activity on the putting green, crazy golf course and bowling green.

 On the strip of sandy beach to her left, the bucket and spade brigade were also busy, possibly too busy to notice an artist attempting to capture on canvas the shifts of light and cloud patterns that played on the backdrop of forest and mountains.